1932: 9 February: Gerhard Richter is born in Dresden to Hildegard Richter, a bookseller, and Horst Richter, a school teacher.

 10 July-5 August: Capitalist Realism: Richter, Lueg & Polke, Galerie Orez, The Hague.

-October: Begins collaborating with Polke.
-Together they co-author the artists' book polke/richter - richter/polke six months before their joint exhibition.
+October: Richter begins collaborating with Polke.
+Together they co-author the artist's book polke/richter - richter/polke (Richter's first) six months before their joint exhibition.

 27 September-13 November: Hommage á Berlin, Galerie René Block, Berlin.